John Hubley: Enlistment and beginning of UPA: 1942-1948

 After being fired from Disney Studios, Hubley briefly worked at Columbia's Screen Gems under Frank Tashlin, and later Dave Fleischer.
 He initially worked as a writer and layout artist, but by the time Tashlin left the studio, Hubley was promoted to director alongside animator Paul Sommer, with the short Old Blackout Joe (1942) being his first time directing.
 Hubley disliked his work at Screen Gems and referred to Fleischer as "one of the world's intellectual lightweights," however, Fleischer's detachment from the employees allowed Hubley to gain creative freedom he had not found at the Disney Studio.
 Hubley co-directed seven cartoons for Screen Gems, with many noting how most of them relied much more on human characters and stylistic designs and backgrounds, elements that would remain relevant to Hubley's later work.
-Hubley and Sommer were also noted for directing The Rocky Road to Ruin (1943), a cartoon eerily similar to Chuck Jones' The Dover Boys (1942) which featured similar character designs and settings.
+Hubley and Sommer were also noted for directing The Rocky Road to Ruin (1943), a cartoon eerily similar to Chuck Jones' The Dover Boys at Pimento University (1942) which featured similar character designs and settings.

 On November 23, 1942, Hubley enlisted in the United States Armed Forces to work in the First Motion Picture Unit, an independent film production unit in the Air Force.
 Here, Hubley directed animated training films related to flight safety and firearm equipment.
 Hubley's time in the Air Force was leisurely, and he "got to go home every night" and "spent half [his] time drawing [gags] and passing them around".
 The Air Force had few expectations for how the films should aesthetically look or feel, allowing Hubley and his team near-complete creative control.
 Hubley, who had grown increasingly more interested in the works of modern artists like Paul Klee, pushed his films to have flat, abstract visuals.
 Since the films were often uncredited, it is unknown how many films Hubley directed for the First Motion Picture Unit, but Flight Safety: Landing Accidents (1946) was likely his last.
 Hubley is credited with the animations on Tuesday in November (1945), produced by the US Office of War Information.